-"Wall sign" means a sign that is attached to the wall of a building and extends no more than twelve inches from a wall.
+"Undeveloped Lot" means a property without a building, business or valid land use approval.
+"Wall Sign" means a sign that is attached to the wall of a building and extends no more than twelve inches from a wall.

 Proposed Changes to the Existing Code - Definitions